inwooshin/inwooshin/README.md

-   # :musical_score: Hi there
+   # :musical_score: Hi!
+I'm Inwoo Shin

-   Hello, my name is Inwoo Shin.
-   - I'm a student :school_satchel: at Myongji University, and I am very interested in Embedded :fax: and Firmware 🐧.
+   - I'm a student at Myongji University, and I am very interested in Embedded and Firmware.
-   - Recently, I am studying algorithms and data structures and continuing to solve problems      :blue_book:.
+   - Recently, I am studying algorithms and data structures and continuing to solve problems.

    ###     :pushpin: Tech stack